SuperOffice/SDK-Doc/COM.IDatabase/Getting Started/Fresh Objects.md

 There is an easy way to set all the values to something sensible:

-Use the [SetDefaults](SUPEROFFICEDBLib~SOContact~SetDefaults.md) method.
+Use the <see cref="SOContact.SetDefaults">SetDefaults</see> method.
 This will save you wondering why the object won't display.
 It is usually because you forgot to fill in a status or type field.

 ```
 Set db = createObject("SuperOfficeDB.Database")